 Is There Skill Based Matchmaking in Valorant?

-However, that doesn’t have to be the case for a game’s more casual modes.
-Before Valorant’s full release though, the game’s Director Joe Ziegler replied to a fan’s question on Twitter about whether there was going to be skill based matchmaking in the game:
+But what about the Valorant game modes that aren’t so focused on a competitive experience?
+Well, back in 2020 before Valorant’s full release, game director Joe Ziegler replied to a fan’s question on Twitter about whether there was going to be skill based matchmaking in the game:

-As you can see from the short exchange above, there is skill based matchmaking in Valorant’s unranked modes, which means you’ll come up against players of roughly the same ability as you in both of the shooter’s main modes.
+As you can see from the short exchange above, there is skill based matchmaking even in Valorant’s unranked modes, which means you’ll come up against players of roughly the same ability as you in both of the shooter’s main modes.
 As you play and win or lose, the players in your lobbies will match your skill level.
 That being said, in our experience we have noticed a wider range of ranks in Unrated than what one would expect to see in Competitive.

 That’s everything you need to know about whether there is skill based matchmaking in Valorant.
 For more tips and tricks on the game, be sure to search for Twinfinite.